 Tesla on the rise: elimination of the US tax credit could bring profit!

-A striking turning point for the electric vehicle industry took place on September 30 at midnight when the federal tax credits for electric cars in the United States expired.
+A significant turning point for the electric vehicle industry occurred at midnight on September 30th when federal tax credits for electric vehicles in the US expired.
 This measure could have a significant impact on manufacturers and consumers.
-The $ 7,500 tax loan, which was previously considered new electric vehicles, is now history.
-What does this mean for the future of electrically operated cars?
+The $7,500 tax credit that previously applied to new electric vehicles is now history.
+What does this mean for the future of electric cars?

 How teslarati.com reports, manufacturers like Tesla, Ford and GM are now without this financial support.
 However, Tesla could benefit from the absence of subsidies, especially in the coming fourth quarter when new models come onto the market.
 In the past, the car manufacturer has shown that it can increase its sales figures without government support; In 2019, after losing a similar credit, the company launched the Model 3 and boosted sales by more than 50%.